On this page

 - To alternative addresses that are not the main residential address

-In these circumstances travel arrangements will be the sole responsibility of the parent / carer
+In these circumstances transport arrangements will be the sole responsibility of the parent / carer

 SEND Team, Blackpool Council, PO Box 4, FY1 1NA